 Tree House.
 A structure typically used by children for play, which is typically constructed of wood and/or discarded materials, which uses the branches and/or trunk of a tree as primary structural elements.

-† Triplex (Land Use).
+Triplex.
 A single building for three living units that are independent of each other with each one having a kitchen and direct access to the outside or to a common hall.
-Does not include rooming and/or boarding houses.